vickygr89/news-documentation/Documentation/Misc/DocumentationBestPractice/Examples/Index.rst

 	- The note contains all indented body elements following.
 	- It includes this bullet list.

 .. tip::

    Take a break from time to time!

-Admonitions should be used to warn the users about potential pitfalls, attract their attention to important elements or just add some notes for for information (further reading, for example).

 .. important::

    Remember to always say "please" when asking your software to do something.

 .. attention::